carloBarberi/CFDfigureViewer/README.md

     - Colorama
     - pygame
 + The following variables can be changed in `imageComparer`:
-    - `CFD_folder`: put the name of the folder where the simulation results are located.
+    - `CFD_folder`: put the name of the folder where the simulation are located.
 By default it is `2 - PostProcessing`.
 This folder must be in the same folder where the script is located
     - `figure_folder`: name of the folder inside `2 - PostProcessing\simulation_1\` in which the different folders with the figures are present.
 By default the figures are in the following path: `2 - PostProcessing\simulation_1\0_Figures\` so `figure_folder = '0_Figures'`
     - `screen_scaling_factor`: it is a scaling factor that is used if a screen zoom has been set in the Windows settings.
 In this case the value to enter is value%/100.
 By default it is set to 1, so 100%
 + Images within folders MUST contain a number in the name, so that they can be sorted in ascending order and displayed to the user in the correct order